 Aspects of diversity, equity, and inclusion should be addressed independently in your plan, and if not, they should be addressed in your narrative.
 DEI considerations may apply to students, faculty, and staff or administration.
 Your institution may be focusing its DEI implementations at the current time in one or more aspects of DEI with different relevant populations, so discuss specifically the implementations and outcomes within the three-year window.
 Present demographics relevant to your story.

 The DEI plan from (Part 3) can be attached to the narrative as an Appendix or uploaded as a separate pdf.
+The DEI Plan does not count against the 10 page limit for the narrative.

 Include Data on Diversity, Equity, and Inclusion